Europe and Central Asia

 Regional humanitarian strategy

-UNICEF is requesting US$3.1 million in 2018 to strengthen the quality and reach of technical support for emergency preparedness, including pandemic and outbreak prevention and conflict-sensitive programming.
-The Regional Office will target children in conditions of higher risk, especially in the South Caucasus and Central Asia sub-regions, with emphasis on national and sub-national system strengthening.
-Regional funding may also be used to respond to situations elsewhere in the region that are not included in a separate chapter of Humanitarian Action for Children 2018 and may not benefit from inter-agency flash appeals to respond to small- or medium-sized emergencies.
+UNICEF is requesting US$2.7 million to protect children in the Europe and Central Asia region from the immediate impact of emergencies; strengthen resilience; promote child-centred disaster preparedness and response with national authorities; and foster social cohesion and peacebuilding at community levels.
+Regional funding may also be used to respond to situations in the region not included in a separate chapter of Humanitarian Action for Children 2019 and that may not benefit from inter-agency flash appeals for small- or medium-scale emergencies.

-4 Norwegian Institute for International Affairs and the Organisation for Security and Co-operation in Europe, 2016.
+5 Norwegian Institute for International Affairs and the Organization for Security and Co-operation in Europe, 2016.

 6 Choi, Jieun, ‘The Costs of Not Being Recognized as a Country: The case of Kosovo,’ Brookings, 16 November 2017.

 7 All references to Kosovo in this appeal should be understood to be in the context of United Nations Security Council resolution 1244 (1999).